-Cardi B Tweeted About Anxiety & Her Fans Stepped In With Tips
+Cardi B Tweeted About Anxiety & Twitter Responded With Their Best Tips

 Regardless of how people may feel about Cardi B’s music, no one can accuse her of not being honest.
 The entertainer, who is extremely candid on her social media accounts, recently tweeted about how anxiety is “kicking [her] ass” to her nearly five million followers.
 Celebrity or not, being vulnerable on the Internet is often a risk, especially on platforms like Twitter where trolls run rampant.
 But in a refreshing turn of events, the response in Cardi’s case has largely been positive.
 Proving that the Internet can occasionally be a force for good, fans and celebs alike are rallying around Cardi B after she tweeted about her anxiety, sending her messages of support and solidarity.